 \subsection{Mechanical Design}

-An overview of the mechanical design can be seen in Figure \ref{fig:mechanical_design} which depicts an isolated unit actuated with a linear ball screw and a Nema-17 stepper motor.
-The motor housing is fixed to the test bed \cite{icra2023} vertical rail and the linear ball screw carriage is connected to the back plate.
-The actuator drives the position of the back plate which will cause the length to increase or decrease depending on direction.
-When the distance between plates is increased the angle of attack also increases, as described in the following equations:
+A linear actuator drives the position of the back plate which sets the length of the unit and thus the angle of attack as shown in Figure \ref{fig:nasu_angles}.
+When the linear actuator moves to set the distance between the plates, 2-DOF joints connecting the front and back plates to the struts are passively actuated to set the angle of attack on the blades.
+This process is described in the following equations:

-where the distance between the inner surfaces of the plates is denoted by $d$, $d_0$ is the sum of the offsets between the plates and the pivot points (the second pin joint center of the U-joint joint), $\ell$ is the length of the link that connects the pivot points, and $\theta$ is the angle of attack.
-In our design, $d_0=31 \mathrm{mm}$, and $\ell = 100 \mathrm{mm}$.
-The diameter and strut length were chosen to ensure our required angle range.
+where the distance between the inner surfaces of the plates is denoted by $d$, $d_0$ is the sum of the offsets between the plates and the pivot points, $\ell$ is the length of the strut, and $\theta$ is the angle of attack.

-The NASU was built using 3D printed and acrylic parts with a root radius of 192 mm, and an outer radius of 272 mm.
-The length range is 48-88 mm and the adjustable angle of attack is between 10-35 \textdegree{}.
-The hexagonal base proscribes six-thread starts.
-These parameters were chosen to match similar ratios with previous literature \cite{arcsnake_tro, USF}.
-The blade design in terms of height, shape, and profile was inspired by previous work \cite{crawling}.

-Each unit has 3 key features: u-joint connecting the front/back plate to the struts, replaceable blade attachment points along the struts, and blades.
-The u-joint consists of 2 pin joints perpendicular to each other created from the strut and a U-bracket shown in Figure \ref{fig:u_joint_and_struts_and_blades}(a).
-The struts are designed with through holes to allow for the replacement of the blades to augment height, profile shape, and length shown in Figure \ref{fig:u_joint_and_struts_and_blades}(b).
-Finally, the blades themselves contain heat-set inserts to allow for easy swapping between blades with different parameters.